 Janet specialises in public and private law actions for those detained under immigration powers, with a particular focus on the rights of vulnerable groups including children, pregnant women and victims of torture.
 She is also developing her practice in the field of women’s rights more broadly.

-Janet has represented over 35 families, who were detained by the Home Office or who were separated through immigration detention, in public law and private law claims which have resulted in settlements ranging between £25,000 - £125,000.
+Janet has represented numerous families, who were detained by the Home Office or who were separated through immigration detention, in public law and private law claims which have resulted in settlements ranging between £25,000 - £125,000.
 Janet acts in a number of cases involving the treatment of migrants by the state more generally, ranging from the imposition of curfews to failures to provide free NHS care.
-She also acts in a significant number of cases for unaccompanied children within Europe and beyond who are seeking to reunite with family members in the UK.
+She also acted in a significant number of cases for unaccompanied children within Europe and beyond who are seeking to reunite with family members in the UK.

 Janet also represents Humanists UK in a number of interventions challenging the abortion regime in Northern Ireland.
 Janet was one of a group of lawyers and campaigners to be named Humanist of the Year 2018 by Humanists UK.